firefart/stunner/Readme.md

 ## info

-This command will print some info about the stun or turn server like the used software.
+This command will print some info about the stun or turn server like supported protocols and attributes like the used software.

 ### Options